 Welcome to Further Details, a series dedicated to ubiquitous but overlooked elements hidden on your favorite products.
 This week: the source of a mysterious bicycle sound.

-On a recent socially distanced bike ride, a friend asked a question I’d never thought too deeply about before: “what’s up with that buzzing noise my bike makes when I’m coasting?”
+In the middle of a bike ride, a friend asked a question I’d never thought too deeply about before: “what’s up with that buzzing noise my bike makes when I’m coasting?”
 Since I wasn’t totally sure of the answer, I said I’d get back to him.

 Then I started reaching out to experts and ended up opening a real can of… pawls.
 (More on that later.)
 Turns out there are two main factors — one very much functional and one rather flashy — and every bike makes a buzz all its own.
 Here’s the scoop.